-Council Strategy 2020-2024 Outcome Year 1 (2020-2021) Actions Completed Year 2 (2020-2022) Actions Year 3-4 (2022-2024) Actions DELIVER possible), and helping residents make changes in their lives (such as repairing broken items, donating and buying second hand). ~ 2.
+Council Strategy 2020-2024 Outcome Year 1 (2020-2021) Actions Completed Year 2 (2020-2022) Actions Year 3-4 (2022-2024) Actions DELIVER possible), and helping residents make changes in their lives (such as repairing broken items, donating and buying second hand).
 All new building by Oxford City Council will be significantly more energy efficient - moving towards near- zero or zero carbon standards.
 Adopted a revised OCHL business plan - with new building standards up to 70% more energy efficient than the legal minimum.
 All new house building commissioned this year and onwards by OCHL will meet building standards of a minimum of 70% more energy efficient than the existing Building Regulations.
 Complete pilot Net Zero Homes.
 Work with OxLEP and partners to foster a strong local supply chain to support these ambitions.
 Implement mainstream net zero carbon build as far and fast as practicable.
 Improve standards of build in line with legislative and market developments and explore an increase in the standard for energy efficiency above the legal minimum, in balance with increasing affordable housing supply and financial returns to the Council.
 3. We will have a significant programme of energy efficiency improvements across of our existing council housing.
 Carried out 'part' stock condition survey of Oxford City Council housing (targeting particularly types of buildings) - to assess Commence programme of work to deliver target of 95% of our stock being EPC level C or above by 2028.
 Develop an investment plan with options for the retrofitting of Continue energy efficiency improvement programme.
-Implement a targeted programme of retrofitting and seek government ncil Strategy 0-2024 Outcome Year 1 (2020-2021) Actions Completed Year 2 (2020-2022) Actions Year 3-4 (2022-2024) Actions DELIVER energy efficiency requirements, to ensure we are well placed to seek funding from national schemes. • Heat pumps are being installed in a number of Blackbird Leys council houses as part of the Energy Superhub Oxford (ESO) scheme. energy efficiency measures or replacement of council housing, to reduce carbon emissions.
+Implement a targeted programme of retrofitting and seek government

+Council Strategy 2020-2024 Outcome Year 1 (2020-2021) Actions Completed Year 2 (2020-2022) Actions Year 3-4 (2022-2024) Actions DELIVER energy efficiency requirements, to ensure we are well placed to seek funding from national schemes.
+Heat pumps are being installed in a number of Blackbird Leys council houses as part of the Energy Superhub Oxford (ESO) scheme. energy efficiency measures or replacement of council housing, to reduce carbon emissions.
 Engage Council tenants to maximise their involvement in decisions on retrofitting that affect their homes.
-Pilot EWI (external wall insulation) retrofit and ground/air source heat pumps in council stock. funding through national schemes as they come forward. • Establish a retrofitting champions scheme, recruiting from amongst tenants and those in other accommodation who are willing to talk about their experiences of retrofitting to those interested in following suit.
-RTNER mo I new building by evelopers in Oxford ill be significantly ore energy efficient - oving towards near-ero or zero carbon andards, with some camples of carbon-ositive development.
-Produced guidance to support the new Local Plan policies and assist applicants in understanding how these policies can be met.
-Implement higher environmental standards for residential and non- residential new builds set out in Oxford's Local Plan 2036. e will be promoting and enforcing the Increase the number of enforcement actions taken under Promote and incentivise early compliance with MEES
+Pilot EWI (external wall insulation) retrofit and ground/air source heat pumps in council stock. funding through national schemes as they come forward.
+Establish a retrofitting champions scheme, recruiting from amongst tenants and those in other accommodation who are willing to talk about their experiences of retrofitting to those interested in following suit.
+PARTNER 4.
+All new building by developers in Oxford will be significantly more energy efficient - moving towards near- zero or zero carbon standards, with some examples of carbon- positive development. • Produced guidance to support the new Local Plan policies and assist applicants in understanding how these policies can be met.
+Implement higher environmental standards for residential and non- residential new builds set out in Oxford's Local Plan 2036.
+5. We will be promoting and enforcing the Increase the number of enforcement actions taken under • Promote and incentivise early compliance with MEES